wagtail-deprecated/wagtail-condensedinlinepanel/README.md

 ## Features

- - Fast, react-based UI that hides away forms that aren't being used
+ - Fast, react-based UI which hides away forms that aren't being used
  - Drag and drop reordering
- - Create a new item at any point
+ - Add a new item at any point

 ## Installation